South Carolina Court Records

 - Determine if the divorce is eligible for sealing or portions that need to be sealed

-- Gather reasons why disclosure of the record will be harmful to the parties or in the best interest to the public
+- Gather reasons why disclosure of the record will be harmful to the parties or in the best interest of the public

-- File a motion for sealing at the family court were the divorce was heard
+- File a motion for sealing at the family court where the divorce was heard

 - Present the case in court